haveno-dex/haveno-docs/docs/haveno-ui/no_deposit.md

 ![Image](../resources/img/haveno-ui/no_deposit/make_offer.jpg)

 !!! info
-    [Since Haveno v1.0.19](https://github.com/haveno-dex/haveno/pull/1557), it supports additional info on **all** offers so that buyers can be given a contact option where they can request the passphrase.
+    [Since Haveno v1.0.19](https://github.com/haveno-dex/haveno/pull/1557), additional info is supported on **all** offers, so that buyers can be given contact details to request the passphrase.
 Optional additional information can also be changed in `MY OPEN OFFERS` using `Edit offer`

 - Review and confirm offer publishing
 ![Image](../resources/img/haveno-ui/no_deposit/confirm_making_offer.jpg)